 Further to the north in Scotland, "there was at one time a family of Condie of that Ilk, who derived their name from the lands of Condie, near Forgandenny, Perthshire.
 John de Conady is in record in Perth in 1414."

-Important Dates for the Condy family
+Early History of the Condy family

 This web page shows only a small excerpt of our Condy research.
 Another 115 words (8 lines of text) covering the years 1334, 1340, 1414, 1541, 1682, 1717, 1688, 1737, 1688 and are included under the topic Early Condy History in all our PDF Extended History products and printed products wherever possible.